JuicyStandoffishMan/WhiteAlbumRestorationPatch/README.md

 There's a [Lunar IPS patch available for it here](https://github.com/JuicyStandoffishMan/WhiteAlbumTranslationTools/blob/master/resources/Font%20patch.zip) that gets applied to Font.pck.

+### Batch Import/Export/Merging
+Currently a TODO, which will happen when Form1.cs is made to be less terrible.

 ## Translation
 An ongoing effort is being made to translate the game.
 Translated scripts can be found in the [tl folder](https://github.com/JuicyStandoffishMan/WhiteAlbumTranslationTools/tree/master/tl).
 Batch importing is not support yet.